compulim/generator-azure-web-app/README.md

 * `npm run hostprod` will host a production server using bundled files
 * `npm run pack` will pack production server and bundled files into a ZIP file using MSDeploy

-## Building the project
+## Building the website

-To build the project, `npm run build`.
+To build the website, `npm run build`.
 The build output will be located at `dist/iisapp/`.

 You can specify production build by:

 * Set environment variable `NODE_ENV` to `production`, or
 * Run `npm run build -- --build production`

-The build favor (either `development` or `production`) is used by [`transform-node-env-inline`](https://babeljs.io/docs/plugins/transform-node-env-inline/).
-It helps reducing bundle size by excluding developer-frinedly error messages in production build.
+Currently, the build favor (either `development` or `production`) is only used by [`transform-node-env-inline`](https://babeljs.io/docs/plugins/transform-node-env-inline/).
+It helps reducing bundle size by excluding developer-friendly error messages in production build.

 ### What the build do